-- j) children who have been refused a school place on the grounds of their challenging behaviour and referred to the Fair Access Protocol in accordance with paragraph 3.10 of the Code. - k) children for whom a place has not been sought due to exceptional circumstances3. - I) children who have been out of education for 4 or more weeks where it can be demonstrated that there are no places available at any school within a reasonable distance of their home.
-This does not include circumstances where a suitable place has been offered to a child and this has not been accepted. - m) previously looked after children for whom the local authority has been unable to promptly secure a school place4.
+- d) children in alternative provision who need to be reintegrated into mainstream education or who have been permanently excluded but are deemed suitable for mainstream education. - e) children with special educational needs (but without an education, health and care plan), disabilities or medical conditions. - f) children who are carers. - g) children who are homeless. - h) children in formal kinship care arrangements. - i) children of, or who are, Gypsies, Roma, Travellers, refugees and asylum seekers. - children who have been refused a school place on the grounds of their challenging behaviour and referred to the Fair Access Protocol in accordance with paragraph 3.10 of the Code. - k) children for whom a place has not been sought due to exceptional circumstances. - children who have been out of education for 4 or more weeks where it can be demonstrated that there are no places available at any school within a reasonable distance of their home.
+This does not include circumstances where a suitable place has been offered to a child and this has not been accepted. - m) previously looked after children for whom the local authority has been unable to promptly secure a school place.